-Studies in reinforced plastics workers were judged to be most informative for evaluating cancer effects in humans because styrene exposures were generally the highest and there was less confounding by other chemical exposures (reviewed in (6, 12)).
+Studies in reinforced plastics workers were judged to be most informative for evaluating cancer effects in humans because styrene exposures were generally the highest, and confounding by other chemical exposures was less likely (reviewed in (4, 7)).
 Though not consistently observed among different studies, lung/respiratory and lymphatic/hematopoietic cancers were most often reported in reinforced plastics workers.
 However, increases in lung/respiratory cancers were often not related to estimated exposure level or duration and may have been confounded by smoking.
 Interpretation of lymphatic/ hematopoietic cancers was difficult due to low numbers of observed and expected deaths, possible confounding, lack of consistent dose-response patterns, and small size of subgroups with high levels and durations of exposure.
 It was noted that findings were not robust and may have been due to chance or bias in addition to confounding.
-The Harvard Panel (6) concluded, ". . . the balance of epidemiological evidence that is currently available does not suggest a hazard of cancer in humans from exposure to styrene.
-However, the possibility of a small elevation of risk for one or more cancers cannot be ruled out. . . the relevance of the mouse bioassay data to humans cannot be ruled out."
-IARC concluded (12), "There is limited evidence in humans for the carcinogenicity of styrene."
+IARC concluded (4), "There is limited evidence in humans for the carcinogenicity of styrene."

 In studies examining carcinogenicity, rats and mice were exposed through oral and inhalation routes.
-IARC (12) and Harvard (6) concluded that there was no compelling evidence that styrene exposure increased tumor frequency in rats.
+IARC (4) and Harvard (7) concluded that there was no compelling evidence that styrene exposure increased tumor frequency in rats.
 Both groups noted evidence of increased pulmonary adenomas in male and female mice and an increase in pulmonary carcinomas in female mice following inhalation exposure to styrene.
 IARC concluded "There is limited evidence in experimental animals for the carcinogenicity of styrene."
-A review of styrene oxide data indicated that 3 gavage studies in rats and 1 in mice consistently demonstrated an increase in forestomach tumors following exposure to ≥50 mg/kg bw ."
+A review of styrene oxide data indicated that 3 gavage studies in rats and 1 in mice consistently demonstrated an increase in forestomach tumors following exposure to \geq 50 mg/kg bw.

-Mechanism of styrene-induced lung tumors in mice is not known but IARC (12) stated that the most likely mechanism is cytotoxicity and increased cell proliferation resulting from in situ formation of styrene oxide.
-However IARC noted that effects from circulating styrene oxide and DNA adduct formation cannot be excluded.
-IARC noted that the proposed mechanism involving conversion of styrene to styrene oxide by mouse pulmonary Clara cells is probably not relevant to humans, who have far fewer Clara cells than mice; however a similar mechanism in other organs cannot be ruled out.
+Mechanism of styrene-induced lung tumors in mice is not known, but IARC (4) stated that the most likely mechanism is cytotoxicity and increased cell proliferation resulting from in situ formation of styrene oxide.
+However, IARC noted that effects from circulating styrene oxide and DNA adduct formation cannot be excluded.
+IARC noted that the proposed mechanism involving conversion of styrene to styrene oxide by mouse pulmonary Clara cells is probably not relevant to humans, who have far fewer Clara cells than mice; however, a similar mechanism in other organs cannot be ruled out.
 Metabolism of styrene oxide by epoxide hydrolase is comparable or moderately higher in humans than in mice.
 Toxicokinetics differences between rats and mice were noted, including greater production of styrene oxide with higher levels of the R-enantiomer in lung, and increased sensitivity to glutathione depletion by mice.
 It was thought that the differences could account for increased tumor sensitivity in mice.
 However, it was reported that differences were not of sufficient magnitude to explain the increased susceptibility of mice.
 In their overall evaluation of carcinogenicity, IARC concluded that "Styrene is possibly carcinogenic to humans (Group 2B)."
-The Harvard Panel (6) concluded that ". . . styrene's carcinogenicity in humans is only suggestive but . . .styrene's carcinogenic potential in humans cannot be ruled out."
+The Harvard Panel (7) concluded that "... styrene's carcinogenicity in humans is only suggestive but ... styrene's carcinogenic potential in humans cannot be ruled out."